Hanged Army officer cadet deemed ‘low risk’ after suicide attempt, inquest hears

 She also tried to swallow rocks and attempted to strangle herself.

-The female soldier she was with became so concerned she began recording Ms Perks as she thought “it was so outlandish that people won’t actually believe it”, Colonel Manuel said.
+Anna Barclay, whom she was with, became so concerned she began recording Ms Perks as she thought “it was so outlandish that people won’t actually believe it”.

+Ms Barclay, who has left the army, added that her friend was allowed to sleep in a room alone and unsupervised just days after the suicide attempt.

+She said: “Nobody actually asked me what happened.
+Everybody seemed to know something had happened but nobody asked me exactly what happened.”

 He added: “My understanding is that there was a bit of a dressing down.
 There was a conversation about her behaviour when she was at the Royal Engineers.”